 Mitch (John Francis Daley) just got a job at Shenaniganz, a restaurant that lives up to its name.
 Shadowing his trainer, Monty (Ryan Reynolds), Mitch gets a glimpse of what his life will be like when he is working as a server.
-Between drug-addled busboys and rowdy cooks and sexual innuendo and a total lack of work-life balance, Mitch soon understands that being a server is a chaotic way of life.
+Between drug-addled busboys and sexual innuendo, Mitch learns that being a server is a chaotic way of life.

 A mental health expert with no serving experience may have a lot to say about this particular bunch of assholes, but the truth is that Waiting… depicts a chillingly accurate server lifestyle.
 I worked as a server back in the day and literally everyone in this movie was one of my coworkers.

 In case you are wondering, Readers, I was sort of a weird cross-breed between Dean (Justin Long), Naomi (Alanna Ubach), and Calvin (Robert Patrick Benedict).
-I had Dean’s inferiority complex and Naomi’s unsubstantiated anger, mixed with Calvin’s neuroses…but this is not about me.
+I had Dean’s inferiority complex and Naomi’s unsubstantiated anger, mixed with Calvin’s neuroses.

-There is one specific problem of Calvin’s that was luckily not something I had to worry about.
+There is one specific problem of Calvin’s that was not something I had to worry about.

 After a surreal encounter at a urinal, Calvin becomes unable to use the restaurant restroom.
 Tasked with working a double shift, keeping a lid on his liquids is a daunting prospect.
-Calvin shares his woes with Bishop (Chi McBride), a guru-like cook, who guides Calvin through a solution.
-It turns out, though, that Calvin’s problem is a real one.
+Calvin shares his woes with Bishop (Chi McBride), a guru-like cook, who guides Calvin to a solution.

 Paruresis or “shy bladder” can affect anyone and is considered a type of social anxiety disorder.
 Calvin seems like the kind of guy who carries his anxiety around like a dull sword; he feels protected because it is, after all, a sword, but its dullness means that when he has to fend off a real threat, the anxiety does not actually come in very handy.
 The more Calvin stresses about having to pee and worrying if someone else is watching him try to pee, the more temperamental he grows.